waldo-vision/waldo/docs/src/pages/en/getting-started.md

 - `apps/web/.env`
 - `packages/database/.env`.
 If you haven't already, create this file with `cp packages/database/.env.example packages/database/.env`.

-If self-hosting using the docker-compose method, then you can set your variable like so:
+If self-hosting using the `docker compose` method, then you can set your variable like so:

 ```bash
 DATABASE_URL="postgresql://root@localhost:26257?sslmode=disable"